thrackle-io/rules-engine/docs/userGuides/DEVELOPER-GUIDE.md

 ---
 ## Test Scripts

 All tests are located inside the `test/` directory.
-To run a test, simply run in your terminal from inside the repository directory:
+To run a test, simply run in your terminal from inside the `Tron` directory:

 ```
 forge test --ffi --match-path <TEST_FILE_LOCATION> -vvvv